8 Medallion Bundle (All of the Daily Stoic Coins)

 And what is the highest good?
 What is it that we are supposed to be aiming for in this life?
 To the Stoics, the answer is virtue.

-The front shows Arete was the goddess of virtue.
-The model for us to follow—the embodiment of this idea of doing and living right.
+The front shows Arete, the Greek goddess of virtue and a model for us to follow—the embodiment of this idea of doing and living right.
 The back shows Marcus’s simple reminder:

 “Just that you do the right thing.
 The rest doesn’t matter.”